produceconsumerobot/MindSetBTViewer/README.txt

 with super awesome MindSet library written by Rob King (http://addi.tv) in collaboration with the Mobile Lab at Ontario College of Art and Design (http://mobilelab.ca/).
 Please let me know if you have any problems.

-Below are the instructions to use the MindSetBTViewer processing script to read, plot, and log data from the Neurosky MindSet directly over your computer's bluetooth connection.
+Below are the instructions to use the MindSetBTViewer processing script to read, plot, and log data from the NeuroSky MindSet directly over your computer's bluetooth connection.

 Materials:
 1	NeuroSky MindSet
 1	Computer

+Required Software (see below for download instructions):
+Processing
+MindSet Library
+Arduinoscope library
+ControlP5 library
+MindSetBTViewer

 Instructions: